ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 ### Technology Mapping

-Because there’s an abundance of open and closed source technologies, I’m highlighting the most relevant ones in this article.
+Because there’s an abundance of open and closed source technologies, we are highlighting the most relevant ones in this article.
 Although it’s the same for the other sections as well, decisions made in this section are very prone to change due to the iterative nature of this process model.
 Therefore, changing or combining multiple technologies is no problem, although the decisions that led to those changes should be explained and documented.

 #### SPSS Modeler